chryswoods/siremol.org/chryswoods.com/beginning_c++/typing.md

 Compile and run the code.
 In this case we have four variables;

-* 'a' : this is declared in the file scope.
+* `a` : this is declared in the file scope.
 It exists and is usable from the line it is declared until the end of the file.
-* 'b' : this is declared in the `add` function scope.
+* `b` : this is declared in the `add` function scope.
 It exists and is usable from the line it is declared until the end of the `add` function scope.
-* 'c' and 'i' : these are declared within the scope of the for loop that is nested within the scope of the `main` function.
+* `c` and `i` : these are declared within the scope of the for loop that is nested within the scope of the `main` function.
 They exist and are usable from the line they are declared until the end of the for loop scope.

 ### Hiding variables

 A variable can be declared once and once only within a scope.
-However, variables with different names in different scopes are different variables.
+However, variables with the same name but in different scopes are different variables.
 For example;

 ```c++
 #include <iostream>